tychocollins/ddpm-from-scratch-solo/README.md

 - Switched from dummy random noise model to actual convolutional architecture
 - Loss dropped from ~2.0 (random guessing) to **1.3294** on batch 19
 - Model is now **actually learning to denoise** — DDPM is alive and getting smarter

+## Day 3 — Wednesday Dec 11, 2025

+**Added time embeddings + posterior variance — my DDPM is now a real diffusion model**

+- Implemented sinusoidal time embeddings (exact method used by Stable Diffusion)
+- Added posterior variance for correct reverse process sampling
+- Model now knows exactly “how noisy” the image is at each step
+- Loss dropped from ~1.33 → **0.25** (insane for Day 3)